realA10001986/Dash-Gauges/DIY/README.md

 # The DIY Dash Gauges

 Note that this is a custom built prop; there is no kit available.
 CircuitSetup at this point only offers the [bezel](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/).
+Electronically, this prop was made to be compatible with the CircuitSetup line of movie props ([Time Circuits Display](https://tcd.out-a-ti.me), [Flux Capacitor](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)).

 ![Dash Gauges](https://github.com/realA10001986/Dash-Gauges/assets/76924199/e01aeb44-ea61-4685-95ee-d673b1e654ff)